go to PeakAudax Home Page

 Some serious flirting with the A55 takes place but it's possible to get all the way to Bangor without using the high speed dual carriageway, thanks to the 21st century cyclists bridges and Telford's 19th century road at Pen-y-ClipClip.

 Bridges are a particular theme of this ride.
 You will encounter the Hartford Blue Bridge over the Weaver Navigation, while the Chester Greenway uses a fantastic new cyclists' bridge at Queensferry, as well as the shared railway bridge over the Dee at Hawarden.
 Special cyclists' facilities are in place near Saint Asaph and either side of the Pen-y-clip tunnels.
-And of course, you get to cycle over the historical important bridges to Anglesey, first Stevenson's Britannia Bridge then Telford's Menai Bridge.
+And of course, you get to cycle over the historical significant bridges to Anglesey, first Stevenson's Britannia Bridge then Telford's Menai Bridge.
 Bringing you right up to date, you will encounter Dragon Bridge over the Clwyd at Rhyl and the cable-stayed Flintshire Bridge which is spectacular at night.

 McDonalds in Abergele is still not open through the night, so you'll have to rely on a string of 24-hour petrol stations with their coffee machines to get you back to England and Chester M56 services.